usnistgov/FIPS201/_FIPS201/frontend.md

 This section defines logical identity credentials and the requirements for use of these credentials.

-To support a variety of authentication mechanisms, the PIV Card shall contain multiple data elements for the purpose of verifying the cardholder's identity at graduated assurance levels.
+To support a variety of authentication mechanisms, the PIV Card SHALL contain multiple data elements for the purpose of verifying the cardholder's identity at graduated assurance levels.
 The following mandatory data elements are part of the data model for PIV logical credentials that support authentication mechanisms interoperable across agencies: